nviart/Viart_ATM_breast_methylation/README.md

-#  Pre-processing pipeline of methylation data (Illumina 450K and EPIC arrays)
+#  Preprocessing pipeline of methylation data (Illumina 450K and EPIC arrays)

 This repository contains the code used for the paper Viart *et al.* (2025) entitled "Breast tumors from ATM pathogenic variant carriers display a specific genome-wide DNA methylation profile"